 Rivermaya never got rejected by record labels because their songs weren’t “pop enough.”
 They never experienced selling tickets only so they could play in Club Dredd.
 If there’s anything naysayers had to say about Rivermaya, it’s that they were manufactured (they were the brainchild of Chito Roño and Liza Nakpil), they never toiled the underground and thus lacks street cred when compared to Club Dredd and Mayric’s alums like Alamid, Yano, Teeth & Eraserheads.
-In that sense, they were more like the Introvoyz.
-Only they’re better than Introvoyz at everything—charisma, songwriting, creativity, etc.
+In that sense, they were more like the Introvoyz, only they’re better than Introvoyz at everything.